MarcusCemes/image-processing-pipeline/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feat/AmazingFeature`)